africalim/Polcal-Primer/README.md

 ![IQUV Moon](https://raw.githubusercontent.com/africalim/Polcal-Primer/master/resultsIQUV.png)

 *The calibrated Moon at 858 MHz.
 Top image shows I Q U V stokes decomposition of the polarized Moon with +Q pointing north and -Q pointing east.
 The thermal emission from the limb is near-perfectly polarized by refraction.
 One of the primary effects is to calibrate the impedance which makes the Stokes V response to the moon noiselike.
+Here Q, U and V are locked to the same minima and maxima.
 This is shown in the bottom right panel.
 Save for a relatively quiescent ionosphere this data is corrected for phase and amplitude gains, bandpass, leakages, crosshand phase and (geometric) parallactic angle rotation of the vectors.*

 ![Lunar polarization vectors](https://raw.githubusercontent.com/africalim/Polcal-Primer/master/final_pol_vectors.png)